ajerome9/deep_reinforcement_learning_project_2/README.md

 1. Open the Continuous_Control.ipynb notebook
 2. Start the environment by following the first few cells
 3. Sections 2,3 explore the environment, and also look at how a random agent would perform
-4. Section 4 contains trains an agent that uses Deep Deterministic Policy Gradients (DDPG) to learn a policy for this environment.
+4. Section 4 trains an agent that uses Deep Deterministic Policy Gradients (DDPG) to learn a policy for this environment.
 This DDPG agent is based on the Pendulum DDPG agent in the same nanodegree program.

 For a description of the DDPG agent, please see Report.pdf